warp-build/warp/cli/manual/src/introduction.md

 ## Philosophy

-Zap aims to make working with polyglot monorepos productive and easy.
+Warp aims to make working with polyglot monorepos productive and easy.

 Monorepos are great for large polyglot codebases, but the tooling to work efficiently with them is either ecosystem specific (Dune, Lerna), or requires a large effort upfront (Bazel, Pants, Buck).

-Zap aims to be a drop-in solution, so it embraces well-known ecosystem expectations and conventions to make it as easy as possible to get started.
+Warp aims to be a drop-in solution, so it embraces well-known ecosystem expectations and conventions to make it as easy as possible to get started.

 ## Goals

-* Only ship a single executable (`zap`)
+* Only ship a single executable (`warp`)
 * Provide a simple, fast, and unified experience for polyglot monorepos:
   * manage language and dependency versions per project
   * build, test, and distribute polyglot projects